The David Lee Roth Show: Cancellation

-On April 21, 2006, around 20 minutes before the show went live, Roth was told that the show was being cancelled after the day's broadcast.
-He expressed disappointment as he was enjoying doing radio, but said "someone will pay".
-After Roth was dropped from the airwaves he sought legal action.
-The matter was settled out of court.
+On April 21, around 20 minutes before the show went live, Roth was told that the show was being cancelled after the day's broadcast.
+On his last show, Roth said: "I was booted, tossed, and it's going to cost somebody", hinting legal action towards CBS for full compensation of his reported $4 million contract.
+The announcement came shortly before the quarterly Arbitron ratings were published.